 I get outside the front door of the bar.
 It's dark, and there isn't any street traffic.
 Sarnia is too small to have lots of people strolling around at night.
 I smoke a cigarette and lean against the side of the building, waiting for the evening chill to sharpen me up.
 I don't get sharper, but I do get cold.
 I flick the butt away and head back inside.

 are on stage and have ripped into it, blasting out a cacophony of distorted alt-rock.
 I stop by the bar and get a cup of coffee.
 Bobby

 I ask, screaming over the noise.

-“Still drunk,” he laughs.
-“No, I'm okay.
+he laughs.
+No, I'm okay.
 How about you?

 The same.
 What do you think of these guys?

 They're okay.
 They need to practice more.
 They're not too tight.

 I watch the band.
 The lead singer jumps around, screaming out the lyrics.
 I can't understand a word.
 The rhythm section is kind of loose, the drums and bass banging away together, almost in time.
 The guys head-bang away, trying to rock out as hard as they can.
 Gina, the guitarist, stands out from them.

 She stands casually, ripping along with the tune, a rock song that sounds almost industrial with the heavy distortion.
 She looks relaxed, but her fingers moves fast and tight over the strings.
 She watches the other players, nodding to the bassist to indicate the changes.
 She plays with confidence, like she's not challenged at all.
 She plays with the confidence of an Olympic downhill skier at a Saskatchewan ski resort.